bdwilson/arp_notify/README.md

 Optional .arpnotify file to trigger webhooks if someone arrives/leaves.
 This comes in handy with Hubitat and a [Virtual Presence Sensor](https://github.com/bdwilson/hubitat/blob/master/Geofency-Presence/virtual-mobile-presence.groovy).
+Create virtual presence devices per person and connect it to MakerAPI to use with a webhook.

 # Installation
 <code>$ ssh admin@10.0.0.1</code> (or whatever your router IP is)<br>